jamjpan/Cargo/tool/rspoptsol/README.md

 will take a long time.
 Using [SYMPHONY](https://projects.coin-or.org/SYMPHONY) seems to be a little faster.
 A commercial solver like Gurobi or CPLEX will likely be even faster, though I haven't tried.

+Update: after 72004 seconds (20 hrs), SYMPHONY managed to obtain a lower bound of 203.41, but did not yet find an upper bound or a solution.
+This is on a dual-core i5 processor machine with 8 GB of RAM.